-- Idea: construct a (regression tree) model and let the residuals (y y') become a new target for another model in the iteration - Next model learns the residuals of the first one - Using original features and the new target - Adding the two models together we get a better prediction - Repeat until stopping criterion... - In fact: a gradient of a (any differentiable) loss function is usually modelled instead of residuals (added parameter: step size) - Sensitive to noise - Sequential (cannot run in parallel)
+- Idea: construct a (usually regression tree) model and let the residuals (y y') become a new target for another model in the iteration - Next model learns the residuals of the first one - Using original features and the new target - Adding the two models together we get a better prediction - Repeat until stopping criterion... - In general - a gradient of a (any differentiable) loss function is modelled instead of residuals - a step size (parameter!) is taken in direction of negative gradient - Sensitive to noise - Sequential (cannot run in parallel)